 AES test suite: The Advanced Encryption Standard Algorithm Validation Suite (AESAVS): download PDF

-Security IP Core AES-C AES Optimized Encryption/Decryption Core
+Security IP Core AES-P Programmable AES Encryption/Decryption Core

-This AES-C core implements data encryption and decryption using Rijndael encoding in compliance with the FIPS-197 Advanced Encryption Standard (AES).
-Fixed support for one of the common block-cipher modes leads to optimized area characteristics.
+This AES IP core implements hardware data encryption and decryption using Rijndael encoding in compliance with the FIPS-197 Advanced Encryption Standard (AES).

-The core can be run-time programmed to perform either encryption or decryption, and to use a 128-bit, 192-bit or 256-bit cipher key.
+The versatile AES core can be run-time programmed to: perform either encryption or decryption; run in any of the common block-cipher modes (ECB, CBC, CFB, OFB, and CTR); and use a 128-bit, 192-bit or 256-bit cipher key.

 Two architectural versions are available to suit system requirements.
-The Standard version (AES32-C) is more compact, using a 32-bit datapath and requiring 44/52/60 cycles for each data block (128/192/256-bit cypher key, respectively).
-The Fast version (AES128-C) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles to for each data block.
-The Fast version can achieve throughput of 2.7 Gbps or more in FPGAs, and 5 Gbps or more in ASICs.
+The Standard version (AES32-P) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
+The Fast version (AES128-P) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block.
+The Fast version can achieve rates of 2.8 Gbps or more in FPGAs, and 5 Gbps or more in ASICs.

 The core includes an internal round key table in which expanded AES encryption and decryption key values are stored.
 An optional Key Expander module can automatically generate the round keys and fill the table, or this can be handled externally by the user.